Joint Entrance Exam (JEE) Advance

 About the Exam

-The Joint Entrance Examination Advanced - JEE Advanced is an annual engineering entrance exam in India.
-It is considered one of the most competitive and prestigious examinations in the country and is conducted for admission to the Indian Institutes of Technology (IITs), which are among the top prestigious engineering institutes in India.
+The Joint Entrance Examination Advanced - JEE Advanced is an engineering entrance exam in India.
+It is considered one of the most competitive and prestigious examinations in the country and is conducted for admission to the Indian Institutes of Technology (IITs), which are among the top engineering institutes in India.

 The Indian Institutes of Technology (IITs) are institutions of national importance established through an Act of Parliament to foster excellence in education.
 At present, there are 23 IITs, and a single exam is conducted for admission into IITs in two stages.
+It is a highly competitive examination that assesses not only the students' knowledge but also their analytical and problem-solving skills.

-Eligibility Criteria
+Eligibility Criteria for JEE Advanced

 To appear for JEE Advanced, a candidate must first qualify in the JEE Main exam, which is the first stage of the two-part Joint Entrance Examination.